tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/certificate-scenarios.md

  The following step descriptions correspond to the green lettered steps in the preceding diagram.

-  Step 1 - In the diagram above, your application is creating a certificate which internally begins by creating a key in your key vault.
+  (1) - In the diagram above, your application is creating a certificate which internally begins by creating a key in your key vault.

-  Step 2 - Key Vault returns to your application  a Certificate Signing Request (CSR)
+  (2) - Key Vault returns to your application a Certificate Signing Request (CSR)

-  Step 3 - Your application passes the CSR to your chosen CA.
+  (3) - Your application passes the CSR to your chosen CA.

-  Step 4 - Your chosen CA responds with a an X509 Certificate.
+  (4) - Your chosen CA responds with a an X509 Certificate.

-  Step 5 - Your application completes the new certificate creation with a merger of the X509 Certificate from your CA.
+  (5) - Your application completes the new certificate creation with a merger of the X509 Certificate from your CA.

 ## See Also
 - [Certificate operations](certificate-operations.md)